TechCache/sla-link-inspector/README.md

 ---

-## 📦 Features
+## Features

-- Detects and lists linked issues from a specified project (e.g., NSGHTTST)
+- Detects and lists linked issues from a specified project
 - Fetches and displays each linked ticket's SLA status (e.g., Time to First Response)
 - Visual indicators for breached, at-risk, or on-track SLAs
 - Seamless integration with Jira Cloud via Atlassian Forge